Telecom & IT Blog | Explore Our Recources | Tailwind

 • Coax, which can carry data over long distances and block signal interference.

-Who Should Install and Terminate Structured Cabling?
+Who Should Install & Terminate Structured Cabling?

 Certified professionals should handle structured cabling installation and termination.
 Hiring qualified technicians ensures building codes, standards, and best practices are met.